RusPiRo/ruspiro-boot/README.md

 ## Hint

 The usage of this crate does only make sense when building a Raspberry Pi 3 bare metal kernel.
 The crate has to be build with a custom target that provides the ``target_family=ruspiro-pi3`` setting.
+Without this, the crate is not much of a use -  the assembly for excample will not be compiled at all.

 ## Usage
 To use this crate simply add the following lines to your ``Cargo.toml`` file: